JPtenBerge/ngx-signal-pagination/README.md

 A pagination component that:

 - uses Angular's signals all the way
-- works with in-memory collections as well as retrieving
+- works with in-memory collections as well as retrieving data async
 - is tailored for styling with Tailwind
 - is type-safe

 ## Roadmap

-- Easy integration with TanStack Query would be nice
+- easy integration with [TanStack Query](https://tanstack.com/query/latest/docs/framework/angular/overview) would be nice

 ```html
 <ng-signal-pagination [query]="productsQuery" />